-It is estimated that 15% of the U.S. population, or roughly 50 million people, suffer from some form of tinnitus.
+It is estimated that 15% of the U.S. population, or roughly 50 million people, experience some form of tinnitus.
 There are various causes for the perceived buzzing, chirping, hissing, or ringing in the ear.
 However, nearly 90% of tinnitus cases are accompanied by underlying hearing loss.
-Other tinnitus causes include earwax impaction, underlying vascular conditions, high blood pressure, spinal problems, as well as certain medications or combination of medicines.
+Other tinnitus causes include earwax impaction, underlying medical conditions, as well as certain medications or combination of medicines.
 If you are unsure if you have tinnitus, or if you would like further counseling on tinnitus treatment, keep reading.

 If you have not yet seen a doctor about your hearing loss or tinnitus, please do.
 There are options, treatments, and therapies available that may help you to cope with this frustrating condition.
 By seeing a doctor, you will be able to (in most cases) identify the root cause of your tinnitus, allowing you to seek treatment accordingly.
 Standard tests for tinnitus include a range of hearing test and other related examinations.
 Additionally, some tests and exercises may be done to rule out causes other than noise induced hearing loss.